 Skin in the Game: My grandson is a 11 year survivor of high risk neuroblastoma.
 I retired hoping to be able to help increase awareness of cancer in children, adolescents and young adults.

 Occupation: momcologist*, CEO, Co-Founder of The Nicholas Conor Institute, www.tnci.org

-Skin in the Game: My son is a eight year survivor of high risk neuroblastoma.
-After 20 years in cancer research, I co-founded TNCI to bring, through collaboration, faster and better cancer therapies and diagnostics to children, adolescents and young adults.
+Skin in the Game: My son is a eleven year survivor of high risk neuroblastoma.
+After 20 years in cancer research, I co-founded TNCI (The Nicholas Conor Institute) to bring, through collaboration, faster and better cancer therapies and diagnostics to children, adolescents and young adults.

 Occupation: High School Student

 Skin in the Game: Through volunteering at my local children’s hospital since 8th grade I have met countless little warriors, some of which who have lost their battle.
 I fight for them because they are no longer here to fight.

 Occupation: Retired Federal Government CFO, Administrative Officer Journey4ACure, journey4acure.org, consultant and teacher Federal budget process, government accounting, Mom of 4, blessed to be a grandmother/Nana to 14